UltraWeb-Association/UltraWeb/README.md

 The Graphical User Interface is the primary way humans interact with computers.
 UltraWeb explores a new frontier: using the GUI itself as a **major medium for human communication, collaboration, and thought organization**.
 GUI documents may become a powerful personal tool for developing ideas, expressing concepts, managing information, and linking knowledge together.

-This platform also opens the door to new forms of communication such as **GUI?Mail**, a richer, more expressive evolution of email built on GUI documents.
+This platform also opens the door to new forms of communication such as **GUI Mail**, a richer, more expressive evolution of email built on GUI documents.
 And with both sandboxed and unsandboxed JavaScript support, UltraWeb hints at new models for software development, application hosting, and internet?based SaaS.

 UltraWeb includes an HTTP client for uploading, downloading, designing, and managing private, guest, and public sections of a personal account on a future GUIWeb Server.